profsmith89/ctps/_sources/chap12.md

 In {numref}`Figure %s<c12_table2_ref>`, what do you notice about the sequencing of the bits for actor `B`?
 Compare the first two boxed values against the last boxed two.
 Yes!
 The sequence reverses itself.

 Now look at actor `A`.
 They act like an actor in the one-actor challenge: Halfway through the play they enter and never exit.
 But this halfway point is far enough into the play that actor `B` has time to go through a `0-1` dance.
-And once `A` enters, this actor waits patiently as actor `B` reverses their dance from the first half.
+And once `A` enters, they wait patiently as actor `B` reverses their dance from the first half.

 With that pattern in mind, look back at {numref}`Figure %s<c12_table1_ref>`.
 Actor `A` enters halfway through the play.
-When they enter, they left enough time for actors `B` and `C` to go through a dance, which these two actors reverse once `A` enters.
-And the dance that B and C do in the first four rows is the same dance they did in the 2-actor challenge!
+When they enter, actors `B` and `C` had enough time to go through a dance, which these two actors reverse once `A` enters.
+And the dance that B and C do in the first four rows is the same dance they did in the 2-actor challenge.
+We've found a pattern to exploit\![^fn12]

 ## A polished, full solution